MeshCore-Beacon/beacon-server/README.md

   - [ ] Server management via API (currently config-file only)
 - [ ] Observer owner tracking (schema exists, API excluded by design)
 - [ ] Log levels, debug and info

+## Acknowledgements

+Beacon stands on the shoulders of giants.
+See [SHOULDERS.md](SHOULDERS.md) for the full list of open source projects that make this possible.